Here’s a look inside a US military quarantine center in South Korea

 “It’s a team-based effort,” said Lt.
 Col. Martyn Crighton, a spokesman for the 2nd Infantry Division.
 “At the beginning of this we had bumps and lumps and bruises, but it took us a few weeks and everything was sorted out and it was pretty streamlined.”

-The Army has the capacity to quarantine 900 people at a time on Camp Humphreys, the main U.S. military base south of Seoul; Camp Casey to the north of the capital; and Army Garrison Daegu in the south, officials said.
+What to expect The Army has the capacity to quarantine 900 people at a time on Camp Humphreys, the main U.S. military base south of Seoul; Camp Casey to the north of the capital; and Army Garrison Daegu in the south, officials said.

 The Air Force also runs quarantine facilities at Osan Air Base.